-- Organising visits to primary schools. - Induction Evening for new students and their parents. - Year 7 Transition Day. - Transfer of data and information from the primary school. - Induction Experience at an Activity Centre. - Organising assemblies and Lower School projects. - Overseeing the Year Group Leaders for Years 7 and 8 in all aspects of pastoral management.
+- Liaising with primary schools. - Transition Evening for new students and their parents. - Year 7 Transition Day. - Transfer of data and information from the primary school. - Induction Experience at an Activity Centre. - Organising assemblies and Lower School projects. - Overseeing the Year Group Leaders for Years 7, 8 and 9 in all aspects of pastoral management.